Quinnipiac ranked among top 100 universities in the country

 Chairman of the Board of Trustees Chuck Saia ’91, MBA ’94 said The Wall Street Journal’s ranking further raises the profile of Quinnipiac as one of the nation’s “best-kept secrets.”

-“I think our brand is at the highest it’s ever been, and it’s a long time coming to be recognized.
-I think we were the best-kept secret; and we’re starting not to be a secret anymore,” said Saia.
+“I think our university is at the highest it’s ever been, and it’s a long time coming to be recognized.
+I think we were the best-kept secret, and we’re starting not to be a secret anymore,” said Saia.
 “It says a lot about the experience that we give students and the development we give them.
 When you look at those rankings and what they suggest, they’re suggesting after-career success.
 At Quinnipiac, students are getting the foundation for that after-career success.
-We’ve always known that we’ve done that; and there have been other polls that suggest that.
+We’ve always known that we’ve done that, and there have been other polls that suggest that.
 Now, you have something as high-profile as The Wall Street Journal suggesting it.”

 Vice President for Development and Alumni Affairs Nick Wormley said this substantial national recognition reflects the passion of alumni, parents, corporate partners, and other friends of Quinnipiac who participate in the opportunity to help shape the university.
 He said all Quinnipiac alumni can share in the pride of this distinction.